mmpfeffer/blip/blip/README.md

 5. Template Variables as Explicit Arguments

+   As shown above, template variables may be passed explicitly.
+In this case, the variables are available only within the called scope (and any nested scopes).

-   Example: Template variable value passed explicitly to nested template:
+   Example: Variable value passed explicitly to nested template:

         greeting.tmpl:
              Hello {{first_name}} {{last_name}}